AcesOfGlory/MediaShop/README.md

 ## Problem Statement

 For this assignment you need to build a web interface for the Film Sales Service.
 The interface will allow customers to browse the films that are available for purchase on line, with a view to purchasing one or more of the films.
-Before a purchase is made the customer must login so theycan make a payment using their existing credit card details.
+Before a purchase is made the customer must login so they can make a payment using their existing credit card details.
 For new customers they must register with the sales service before they can make a purchase.
 Existing customers can edit their details.

 As such, the required functionality is as follows:
 - A new customer should be registered (Registration should comply with the data structure of the database).